nancologist/AI-MachineLearning-AtoZ/README.md

 The constant (b0) is still there and also you've got the coefficients (b1, b2, ...).
 ___

 ### 2.2.3.
-Multiple Linear Regression Intuition - Part 3
+Conditions for Using Multiple Linear Regression *
+Attention!
+Your data should have the following conditions so that using the Linear Regression for the Model would be suitable:

+1. LINEARITY
+2. HOMOSCEDASTICITY
+3. MULTIVARIATE NORMALITY
+4. INDEPENDENCE OF ERRORS
+5. LACK OF MULTICOLLINEARITY

+(\* Mori: I should look at these subjects later...)
+___

 ### 2.2.4.
 Multiple Linear Regression Intuition - Part 4
 ### 2.2.5.
 Prerequisite: What is the P-Value?
 ### 2.2.6.
 Multiple Linear Regression Intuition - Part 5